DTS-STN/Service-Canada-Labs/modernize.md

 - content changes are addressed via Pull Requests (PRs)
 - PRs are reviewed by a committee of our peers and merged if approved
 - github is the single source of truth
+- we request to the department to work in the open (project contingent)

 ## Rationale:
 - developer still needs to fetch content from AEM and recreate page to match figma